AnnaVargova/AutomationShield_wiki/OptoShield.md

 ## Inputs and outputs

 The following sections describe the methods used to access the input and output of the OptoShield.
+Note that before you begin an experiment you must initialize the hardware by calling

+`OptoShield.begin();`

+which determines the mode of the input and output pins.
+This must be followed by

+`OptoShield.calibrate();`

+to re-scale the input and output values.
+Because the LDR cannot measure physically valid units, the signal to the LED and from the LDR will be given in percents of the full scale.
+The method `\code{calibrated()` thus finds the minimal and maximal analog-to-digital converter (ADC) levels measured at the sensor.
+The `returnCalibrated()` method returns a flag informing on the calibration state, while the `returnMinVal()` and  `returnMaxVal()` method return the sensor calibration levels.

 ### Input

 The input to the actuator LED (along with the auxiliary LED) is written by
 ```
 OptoShield.actuatorWrite(u);